Rosa Barba

-Rosa Barba (born 1972, Agrigento, Italy) is a German-Italian visual artist and filmmaker.
-Barba is known for using the medium of film and its materiality to create cinematic film installations, sculptures and publications, which inquire into the ambiguous nature of reality, memory, landscape and their role in their mutual constitution and representation.
+Rosa Barba (born 1972, Agrigento, Italy) is an Italian visual artist and filmmaker.
+Barba is known for using the medium of film and its materiality to create cinematic film installations, sculptures and publications, relate to avant-garde film and speculative fiction, and which inquire into the ambiguous nature of reality, memory, landscape and their role in their mutual constitution and representation.

+Suspended between dichotomies—permanent and impermanent, real and fictional, obsolescent and modern, conceptual and concrete, alien and familiar, Rosa Barba’s multiform practice encompasses films, sculptures, installations, live-performances, text, sound.

 Barba currently lives and works in Berlin, Germany.

 Early life and education

 Rosa Barba was born in 1972 in the town of Agrigento, on the Italian island of Sicily.
-She began at a young age to work with film.
-She very soon began experimenting with moving images using super 8 film.
+She started practicing photography before experimenting with moving images using super 8 film.
 From 1993 to 1995 she studied Theater and Film Studies in Erlangen, Germany.
 She continued her studies in film between 1995 and 2000 at the Academy of Media Arts Cologne in Cologne, Germany.
 Barba made her first 16mm film while at the academy, titled Panzano (2000), in which three characters struggle to assign parts among themselves.
 In 2018, Barba acquired her PhD at the Malmö Art Academy at Lund University, under the supervision of Sarat Maharaj, professor for Visual Arts and Knowledge Systems.

-Barba has actively continued to study film through a number of fine arts institutions and residencies, including the two-year residency program at Rijksakademie van Beeldende Kunsten in Amsterdam (2003-2004), Production-in-Residence program, Baltic Arts Center Visby (2006), Villa Aurora, Pacific Palisades, Los Angeles, USA (2006), IASPIS Stockholm (2007-2008) and the Artists-in-Residence-Programm of Chinati Foundation, Marfa, Texas (2013).

-Later residencies include a stay at the Curtis R. Priem Experimental Media and Performing Arts Center EMPAC at Rensselaer Polytechnic Institute, Troy (NY) in 2014-15 and a residency at Headlands Center for the Arts in San Francisco (CA) in the spring of 2017.
-At EMPAC, Barba was commissioned a new work production in collaboration with Rensselaer's Hirsch Observatory, which resulted in two site-specific installations spanning different media formats, The Color out of Space and White Museum.

-The various professional and educational experiences have brought Barba to teaching and she currently holds a Professorship in Fine Arts at the University of the Arts, Bremen.
+The various professional and educational experiences have brought Barba to teaching and she currently holds a Professorship in Art in Space and Time at the Department of Architecture of ETH Zürich.